mojones/blobsplorer/README.md

 ========
 Blobsplorer is built as a single web page with associated resources (chiefly Javascript libraries).
 To use it, simply clone or download/extract the repository and open Blobplorer.html in a web browser.
 All necessary Javascript libraries are included in the respository, so you do not even need an internet connection to use it.

 In order to accomplish file processing without any server-side component, Blobsplorer uses the HTML5 File API, so a recent browser is required.
-Chrome or Chromium is recommended because of its Javascript performance.
+If you like, you can refer to [this page](http://caniuse.com/#feat=fileapi) to figure out whether your browser will work or not, but it's probably easier to just download the latest version of Chrome, as Javascript performance goes a long way towards determining how pleasant Blobsplorer is to use.

 Usage
 ========